 Taylor vs. Barrie

 Kenneth Connor and Jim Dale worked wonder as a duo: the short man and his tall friend.
-It surely was a joy to see Connor back in a role that only he could have done so well, the afraid little man who tries to show courage.
+It was a joy to see Connor back in a role that only he could have done so well; the scared little man who tries to show courage.
 The scene at the beginning where he builts a square wheel (that then becomes a window frame) and then, later, when he rides on his bike with square wheels were among my favourite comic aspects of the film.
-And Jim Dale finally had a part that was bigger than the one in previous Carry On films which allowed him to develop his acting skills more than he had the occasion to before.
+And Jim Dale finally had a part that was bigger than the one in previous Carry On films.
+It allowed him to develop his acting skills more than he had the occasion to before.

 And Kenneth Connor’s character has many moments of unintentional comic glory such as this part where he first meets Julius Caesar (Williams) at the Vestal Temple: